netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspec-1">spec</a></b></td>
         <td>object</td>
         <td>
-          FlowCollectorSpec defines the desired state of FlowCollector. <br><br> *: the mention of <i>"unsupported"</i>, or <i>"deprecated"</i> for a feature throughout this document means that this feature is not officially supported by Red Hat.
-It may have been, for instance, contributed by the community and accepted without a formal agreement for maintenance.
-The product maintainers may provide some support for these features as a best effort only.<br/>
+          Defines the desired state of the FlowCollector resource. <br><br> *: the mention of <i>"unsupported"</i>, or <i>"deprecated"</i> for a feature throughout this document means that this feature is not officially supported by Red Hat.
+It might have been, for instance, contributed by the community and accepted without a formal agreement for maintenance.
+The product maintainers might provide some support for these features as a best effort only.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#flowcollectorstatus-1">status</a></b></td>
         <td>object</td>
         <td>
-          FlowCollectorStatus defines the observed state of FlowCollector<br/>
+          `FlowCollectorStatus` defines the observed state of FlowCollector<br/>
         </td>
         <td>false</td>
       </tr></tbody>